bioidiap/bob.pad.base/doc/vanilla_pad_features.rst

           +-- for_real.csv
           +-- for_attack.csv

-The content of the files in the ``train`` folder are used when a protocol contains data for training the classifier.
+The content of the files in the ``train`` folder is used when a protocol contains data for training the classifier.
 The files in the ``eval`` folder are optional and are used in case a protocol contains data for evaluation.

-These csv files should contain at least the path to raw data and an identifier to the subject in the image (subject).
+These CSV files should contain at least the path to raw data and an identifier to the identity of the subject in the image (subject field).
-The structure of each csv file should be as below:
+The structure of each CSV file should be as below:

 .. code-block:: text